 Rhegmatogenous detachment is treated with one or more methods, depending on the cause and location of the lesion.
 These methods involve sealing the retinal breaks by laser or cryotherapy.
 In scleral buckling, a piece of silicone is placed on the sclera, which indents the sclera and pushes the retina inward, thereby relieving vitreous traction on the retina.
 During this procedure, fluid may be drained from the subretinal space.
 Pneumatic retinopexy (intravitreal injection of gas) and vitrectomy are other treatments.
 Retinal breaks without detachment can be sealed by laser photocoagulation or transconjunctival cryopexy.
 Nearly all rhegmatogenous detachments can be reattached surgically.

-Nonrhegmatogenous detachments due to vitreoretinal traction may be treated by vitrectomy; transudative detachments due to uveitis may respond to systemic corticosteroids or systemic immunosuppression (eg, methotrexate, azathioprine, anti-TNF drugs).
+Nonrhegmatogenous detachments due to vitreoretinal traction may be treated by vitrectomy; transudative detachments due to uveitis may respond to systemic corticosteroids or systemic immunosuppression (eg, methotrexate, azathioprine, anti-tumor necrosis factor [TNF] drugs).
 Alternatively, transudative detachments due to uveitis can be treated locally with a periocular corticosteroid injection, intravitreal corticosteroid injection, or an intravitreal dexamethasone implant.
 Primary and metastatic choroidal cancers also require treatment.
 Choroidal hemangiomas may respond to localized photocoagulation or photodynamic therapy.

 Risk factors for rhegmatogenous retinal detachments include myopia, previous cataract surgery, ocular trauma, and lattice retinal degeneration.